jumattos/lsif-util/README.md

 ### Filters

 Filters can help you narrow down what you want to validate/visualize.
-You can filter by some of the most common element properties in LSIF:
+You can filter by some of the most common properties in LSIF.
+Different values should be separated by **space**.
+The "regex" filter is a special case that only accepts one value.

 | Property   | Node        | Example                |
 |------------|-------------|------------------------|